 See Infrastructure Map for more information.

-The Dashboard is a powerful mechanism for displaying and visualizing the various streams of data which are being captured by Panopta.
+The Dashboard is a powerful mechanism for displaying and visualizing the various streams of data that are being captured by Panopta.
 The Dashboard can be configured easily and uses a simple drag and drop builder for widgets in order to achieve the layout you require.
-In addition, each of the widgets have several options for controlling different elements ranging from formatting, data selection, filtering and data aggregation.
+In addition, each of the widgets has several options for controlling different elements ranging from formatting, data selection, filtering, and data aggregation.

 For more information on how to use Dashboards, see Build live Dashboards.